lisophorm/BlackSwanTest/README.md

 Tested with: **IE 11 - Chrome and Firefox**

-**Known bug/needs to be fixed**: last results in pagination
+**Known bug/needs to be fixed**: last results in pagination Youtube API returns next page also if we are at the end.

 Frameworks and libriaries: